Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 Following Britain's footsteps a year prior, The United States passes legislation to end the importation of slaves.
 Slavery still continued domestically however and slaves were still smuggled into the US.

 ### The Underground Railroad (1830-1865)
-A network of secret passages and safe houses that helped many black slaves escape to free areas such as Canada.
+A network of secret passages and safe houses that helped many black slaves escape to free states such as Canada.

 ##### Harriet Tubman
-An abolist and social activist who went on about 13 missions to save around 70 slaves including family and friends using the Underground Railroad.
+An abolitionist  and social activist who went on about 13 missions to save around 70 slaves including family and friends using the Underground Railroad.
 During the civil war she served the Union army first as a cook and nurse, and later as a spy and a scout.
 She is credited by some researchers as the first woman to lead an armed military operation in the US during the raid of Combahee Ferry which liberated approximately 700 slaves.

 ![Harriet Tubman](https://raw.githubusercontent.com/Chukobyte/black-history/main/assets/images/harriet_tubman2.png)